What's your name?

 As buyers are going through our sales pitch their brains throw up negative thoughts to counter our marketing claims.
 This is a protective mechanism.

-If by the time they reach the bottom of the pitch, a large number of negative thoughts remain, it could derail the sale.
+If many negative thoughts remain unresolved by the time they reach the bottom of the pitch, it could will derail the sale.

-Therefore, as marketers, we need to anticipate and address their main negative thoughts.
+This is why, as marketers, we need to anticipate and address negative thoughts.

 — Missing features